Importance Monitoring Root Causes in Aviation SMS

 Questions that should be asked sooner than later are:

-On the surface, root causes are understood as the contributing factor of whatever safety issue they are associated with.
-Management is tasked with asking why did this happen, why did happen, etc. until they have arrived at what they feel to be the main cause of an issue.
+On the surface, root causes are understood as the contributing factors of whatever safety issue they are associated with.
+Management is tasked with asking why this happened, why it happened, etc. until they have arrived at what they feel to be the main cause of an issue.

 As we have demonstrated above, conducting a root cause analysis on every safety issue should be a part of your risk management process.
 If you have the proper tools, this is not a difficult task.
 Not having the proper tools is what makes the root cause analysis difficult to perform in daily risk management processes.